stautonico/stautonico/README.md

 ### Hi, My Name Is Steve Tautonico!
 -----------
-I'm a software engineer that specializes in web development.
+I'm a software engineer that specializes in web development and penetration testing.

 ```typescript
 // environment.ts